 Note that the Consolidation Monitor is helpful for monitoring the group closing process, but the long-term goal is to have a single process follow-up in place for both local close and group close.
 This is where an evolution to the advanced financial closing solution comes into play.

 But like predictive accounting, group reporting is just one of the many SAP S/4HANA Finance innovations that SAP has brought to the table.
-Stay tuned to read the third blog in this series when it releases in a few weeks.
+Read the third blog post in this series here.

 Editor’s note: This post has been adapted from a section of the book SAP S/4HANA Finance: The Reference Guide to What’s New by Janet Salmon and Michel Haesendonckx.